SPIE-Worksphere/haystack-csharp/README.md

 ### What is this repository for? ###

 Connecting to Haystack 3.0 via SCRAM mechanism.
+Currently, this library provides a haystack client with a very low-level API for invoking ops and getting the result as a raw string.
+In the future we hope to add support for the Haystack data model as well.

 ### How do I get set up? ###